slawqo/kaplonskipl/content/blog/neutron-where-is-my-packet-2.md

 #### Bridge mappings

-I mentioned above that physical bridge, like "br-ex" needs to have physical interface plugged to be able to send traffic to the physical network.
+I mentioned above that physical bridges, like `br-ex`, need to have a physical interface plugged to be able to send traffic to the corresponding physical network.
+There can be more than one physical bridge in the node, if the node has access to more than one physical network.

-There can be more than one physical bridge in the node, if node has access to more than one physical network.
+Now, how does Neutron know which physical bridge should be used for the Neutron network?
+To tell that to neutron-ovs-agent, there is a very important configuration setting in the neutron-ovs-agent.
+It is called `bridge_mappings`.

-Now, how Neutron knows which physical bridge should be used for the Neutron network?
-To tell that to neutron-ovs-agent, there is very important configuration setting in the neutron-ovs-agent.
-It is called ``bridge_mappings``.
-This config option is used to configure which bridge has access to what physical network (Neutron don't knows anything about NICs which are plugged to such physical network, that's why such NIC needs to be added to the bridge by the operator of the cloud).
+This config option is used to configure which bridge has access to what physical network (Neutron doesn't know which NICs are plugged to such physical network, that's why NIC information needs to be added to the bridge by the operator of the cloud).
-Networks in Neutron database have got attribute called ``provider:physical_network`` and this has to match with one of the physical networks configured in the ``bridge_mappings`` - that way Neutron knows about which bridge should be used to connect to the specific provider network.
+Networks have an attribute in the Neutron database called `provider:physical_network` which has to match with one of the physical networks set in the bridge_mappings configuration option - that way Neutron knows which bridge should be used to connect to which provider network.

 ## Next steps

-Here I wanted to write also about High Availiability routers (L3-ha) and how security groups are implemented by the ``neutron-ovs-agents`` using different drivers but this post is already very long so I will write another posts for those additional things.
+Here I wanted to write also about High Availiability routers (L3-ha) and how security groups are implemented by the `neutron-ovs-agents` using different drivers but this post is already very long so I will write another posts for those additional things.

-I hope this is somewhow useful for You and that it will help understand how Neutron with ML2 and OVS backend is doing networking in general.
+I hope this is somewhow useful for You and that it will help understand how Neutron with the ML2 and OVS backend does networking in general.
 If You have any suggestions or questions about it, please contact me via IRC or email - see [contact](https://kaplonski.pl/about/) for contact details.